prahladyeri/prahladyeri.github.io/_posts/2026-06-19-the-craft-of-technical-writing-with-ai-assistance.md

 - Cover the various tooling surrounding react development like vite, esbuild, eslint, etc.
 - Cover Typescript, what it is and how it's a better alternative to JavaScript, etc.
 - Cover TailwindCSS, why it's an improvement over traditional CSS, how it integrates with React, etc.
-- Dedicate some space for UI advancements like theming with shadecn and tweakcn, open source themes like DaisyUI, etc.
+- Dedicate some space for UI advancements like theming with shadcn and tweakcn, open source themes like DaisyUI, etc.
 - Dedicate some space on where to get your web and graphics assets like fonts, wallpapers, logos and icons, etc., especially for freelancers looking for open source and budget alternatives.
 - For various integrations, cover as much detail as possible explaining with practical, real world examples or case studies.
 - Cover Cloudflare in considerable detail with all the features it offers like the D1 SQL database, the KV data store, Pages and Workers, etc.